Atrioventricular canal defect

 When to see a doctor

-Some babies with the partial form of atrioventricular canal defect may not have any signs or symptoms for weeks, months or even years, depending on the extent of the defect.
+Some babies with the partial form of atrioventricular canal defect may not have any signs or symptoms for weeks, months or even years, depending on the severity of the defect.
 But, anytime the signs or symptoms above start to appear, seek medical care.

 Atrioventricular canal defect occurs during fetal growth when your baby's heart is developing.
 While some factors, such as Down syndrome, may increase the risk of atrioventricular canal defect, in most cases the cause is unknown.